17 min read

 Remote sensing is a technique that uses imaging from satellites, aircraft, and other sensors to capture information about the Earth.
 There are different forms of remote sensing data—but geospatial imagery is the most powerful for property-related analytics.

 Geospatial imagery is available at different resolutions and refresh rates.
-Today, manned aircraft ranks among some of the best resources for high-resolution geospatial imagery with wide coverage of highly-populated areas every few months so the images have excellent data currency at a reasonable price.
-Increasingly, stratospheric balloons are becoming another source of high-resolution imagery with recency measured in days, and perhaps someday, real-time.
+Today, manned aircraft rank among the best resources for high-resolution geospatial imagery with wide coverage of highly-populated areas every few months.
+Hence, the images have excellent data currency at a reasonable price.
+Drones and stratospheric balloons are quickly becoming additional sources of high-resolution imagery with recency measured in days and perhaps someday, real-time.

 Machine Learning & Computer Vision